-The Institution is committed to treating all members of the Institution Community with Christian love, respect and empathy.
-Any individual affected by Sexual Misconduct, whether as a Complainant, Respondent or Third Party, will have equal access to support services through the Institution.
-The Institution recognizes that deciding whether or not to make a report or choosing how to proceed can be a difficult decision.
-The Institution encourages any individual who has questions or concerns to seek support of Institution and community resources.
+AGST is committed to treating all members of the AGST Community with Christian love, respect and empathy.
+Any individual affected by Sexual Misconduct, whether as a Complainant, Respondent or Third Party, will have equal access to support services through AGST.
+AGST recognizes that deciding whether or not to make a report or choosing how to proceed can be a difficult decision.
+AGST encourages any individual who has questions or concerns to seek support of AGST and community resources.
 These resources can provide guidance in making decisions, information about available resources and assistance to either party in the event that a report or resolution under this policy is pursued.
 Individuals are encouraged to use all available resources, regardless of when or where the incident occurred.